Vasi012/ELITE-Luxury-Cars/README.md

 The form dose not submit, and an error is displayed to tell the user that a valid email is required and the format it should be in.

-Website behave as expected, error message was displayed and the form did not submit.
+Website behaves as expected, error message was displayed and the form did not submit.

-##Footer Social Media Icons / Links
+## Footer Social Media Icons / Links

 -Testing was performed on the Font Awesome Social Media icons in the navigation menu and footer to ensure that each one opened in a new tab and that each one had a hover effect of zooming out.